Textualize/textual/docs/widgets/text_area.md

 If you notice some highlights are missing after registering a language, the issue may be:

 1. The current `TextAreaTheme` doesn't contain a mapping for the name in the highlight query.
 Adding a new to `syntax_styles` should resolve the issue.
 2. The highlight query doesn't assign a name to the pattern you expect to be highlighted.
+In this case you'll need to update the highlight query to assign to the name.

 !!! tip